Approximations for STERGMs Based on Cross-Sectional Data: Results

 \subsubsection{Overview of Results}

-As we are dealing with dyad-independent ergm models, we will be able to focus on one dyad at a time.
-Regarding the ergm as inducing an edges-only model on the single dyad under consideration, the prescription set forth in \cite{Carnegie} is to take
+As we are dealing with dyad-independent ERGMs, we will be able to focus on one free dyad at a time.
+Expressed in terms of linear predictors, the prescription set forth in \cite{Carnegie} is to take

-As noted above, $\theta^-$ is fixed by $D$ alone.
-Given this value of $\theta^-$, the choice of value for $\theta^+$ is supposed to render equilibrium edge probability approximately that of the original ergm.
+For dyad-independent STERGMs of the type \eqref{eqstergm}, specifying the dissolution linear predictor $\eta^-$ is equivalent to specifying the mean duration $D$ via the relation $\eta^- = \text{logit}(1 - 1/D) = \log(D - 1)$, with the conventions $\text{logit}(0) = \log(0) = -\infty$.
+Given this value of $\eta^-$, the choice of value for $\eta^+$ is supposed to render equilibrium edge probability approximately that of the original ERGM.

-In Section \ref{sec:diexact}, we show that both the target mean duration $D$ and ergm edge probability $p$ can be matched exactly by the stergm when and only when $\frac{p}{(1 - p)D} \leq 1$, i.e. $D - \exp(\theta) \geq 0$, and that the stergm linear predictors accomplishing this exact matching are uniquely given by
+In Section \ref{sec:digeneral}, we show that both the target mean duration $D$ and ERGM edge probability $p$ can be matched exactly by the STERGM when and only when $\frac{p}{(1 - p)D} \leq 1$, i.e. $D - \exp(\eta) \geq 0$, and that the STERGM linear predictors accomplishing this exact matching are uniquely given by

-This is identical to \eqref{eq1} when and only when $\theta = 0$, i.e, $p = 1/2$.
-It was observed in \cite{Carnegie} that \eqref{eq1}, applied to the network as a whole, works extremely well for any homogeneous mean edge duration when the full ergm is an edges-only model with mean density equal to 1/2, and we now see that it matches the exact result in that case.
-As $D \to +\infty$, we have $\log(D - \exp(\theta)) - \log(D - 1) \to 0$ like $(1 - \exp(\theta))/(D - 1)$, so \eqref{eq1} and \eqref{eq2} agree asymptotically in the long-duration limit, where it was observed in \cite{Carnegie} that \eqref{eq1} works extremely well for an edges-only ergm of any mean density.
-The difference between \eqref{eq1} and \eqref{eq2} is most pronounced at low duration: for any $\theta < 0$, as $D \to 1^+$ we have $\log(D - \exp(\theta)) - \log(D - 1) \to +\infty$.
-The exact result \eqref{eq2} is effectively the formula for the GMME $\hat \theta^+$ in (3.3) of \cite{Carnegie}, though this use of (3.3) does not seem to be highlighted there.
-We will provide a derivation in our notation, for completeness.